Water-Melon/Melang/docs/variable.md

 nil
 ```

- That is reasonable because interpreter just search *a* in current scope (in function *foo*), and it is not defined in this scope.
+ That is reasonable because interpreter just search `a` in current scope (in function *foo*), and it is not defined in this scope.

-But if we need a's value in foo, how to do?
+If we need to obtain the value of a global variable, then the global variable's name should begin with a capital letter.

 ```
-A = 1;
+A = 1; // global variable A
 @foo() {
   sys = Import('sys');
   sys.print(A);